ZiqingZhao/ZiqingZhao.github.io/_posts/2019-04-10-feature-detection-and-matching.md

 $$
 f_n(p) = \sum_{i=1}^{n} 2^{i-1} \tau(p; x_i, y_i),
 $$
-producing a compact string such as `1011` for $n=4$.
+producing a compact string such as `1011` for $$n=4$$.
 BRIEF is fast but not rotation invariant and is sensitive to noise, so Gaussian smoothing is often applied first.

 #### 2.2.2 Steered BRIEF

-By stacking the point pairs into a $2 \times n$ matrix
+By stacking the point pairs into a $$2 \times n$$ matrix
 $$
 S =
 \begin{pmatrix}